heschmuc/collectionbuilder_draft/pages/documentation.md

 layout: page
 permalink: /documentation.html
 ---
+{% include feature/jumbotron.html %}

+{% include feature/nav-menu.html sections="About the Documentation;About Introduction;Field Formats" %}
-Documentation
+## Documentation
 How to add items to the Collection:
 Add steps, file documentation, introduction paragraphs